lotila/RoadConditionsDashboard/README.md

 ## About project

+The software helps users to monitor weather and road conditions in Finland.
+Users can study how different weather conditions affect road maintenance requirements.
+The software fetches data such as weather forecasts, temperature, visibility, road slippage, road traffic, and traffic cameras.
+The road data is fetched from Digitraffic and weather data from Ilmatieteenlaitos.
+The software allows users to select locations and study data in graphical format.
+Users can also save data for later studies.

 ## Version Control Guidelines

 * Do not commit to main branch unless it is merge from dev branch and tagged properly